ordinateur2-dell-png/openword-converter/README.md

 The command-line version is the main and actively maintained version of this project.
 The Pygame-based graphical interface is experimental and may not receive regular updates.

+This version support:

+.odt to .docx

+.docx to .odt

+.ods to .xlsx

+.xlsx to .ods

 License